centroid457/monitor_utils/README.md

 2. monitor data changes in websites
 * tag text (regex used)
 * tag attribute (regex used)
+3. email alert if
+* html structure was changed so parsing can't be finished
+* url became unreachable

 ## IMPORTANT
 Now it works as Monotor_DonorSvetofor GBUZ "O.K.
 Gavrilov DZM Blood Center".